Hinako Tomitaka (Freestyle Skiing/Moguls) Athlete Profile: Check out her interview video and recent results ahead of the Beijing Olympics

 January 23rd (Sun) 19:00-19:30 From the online press conference to decide the representatives

-- It hasn't really hit me yet, but honestly, the biggest feeling I have is that I'm happy, and also, since this is my first time, I want to enjoy it to the fullest.
+— I haven't quite grasped it yet, but honestly, I'm most happy, and since it's my first time, I want to enjoy it to the fullest.

-Q. What was your impression of the Olympics
+Q. What were your impressions of the Olympics?

-?
-It's a stage I've always dreamed of watching on TV since I was little, so I'm really happy and it feels like a dream to be able to take part in it.
+— It's a stage I've always admired and watched on TV since I was little, so it feels like a dream come true to be competing there myself, and I'm so happy.

-Q. If there is one area in which you feel you have grown the most over the past four years, please tell us
+Q. What is the area where you feel you have grown the most over the past

-.
-I think the area in which I have grown the most over the past four years is that I have become stronger in terms of my skating.
-Before, I wasn't able to fully attack when it mattered, but now I can attack and skate properly, and I think that is the biggest area in which I have grown.
+four years? — I think the area where I have grown the most over these four years is my skiing.
+Before, I wasn't able to go all out when it mattered, but now I can ski aggressively, and I think that's the biggest area where I've grown the most.

-- This is true not only in terms of the difficulty of the air, but I think I've become able to skate more aggressively in terms of speed and turns.
+— It's not just in terms of the difficulty of the air tricks, but I think I've also become able to ski more aggressively in terms of speed and turns.

-Q. What is the most important point for placing highly on the Olympic stage
+Q. What is the most important point for achieving a high ranking on the Olympic stage

-?
-I think that if I can perform at the best I can at the Olympic stage, the rankings will naturally follow.
+? — I think that if I can perform my best skating to the best of my ability on the Olympic stage, the ranking will naturally follow.

-Q. Please tell us about your specific goals and aspirations
+Q. What are your specific goals and aspirations

-.
-This will be my first Olympics, so I hope to enjoy it to the fullest and skate in my own style, to the best of my ability.
+? — This will be my first Olympics, so I hope to enjoy it to the fullest and deliver the best performance I can at this moment, in my own style.

-Q. Please tell us what kind of impact the current Japanese team has had on you, Tomioka-san
+Q. What kind of influence has the current Japanese team had on you, Tomioka?

-.
-The team, both men and women, are all really friendly with each other, and I think it's a really strong team.
-I'm happy when my teammates achieve good results, and that inspires me to try harder myself.
-I think it's a really great team where we can help each other improve.
+— The team, both men's and women's, is really close-knit, and I think it's a really strong team.
+I'm happy when my teammates achieve good results, and that gives me good motivation to work harder myself.
+I think it's a really great team where we can push each other to improve.

-Q. Looking back at this season's World Cup, in what areas did you feel you had a good feeling, and in what areas would you like to focus on improving in preparation for the Olympics?
+Q. Looking back on this season's World Cup, what aspects did you feel you made progress in, and what areas do you want to focus on improving for the Olympics?

-- In this season's World Cup, I often struggled with my first air and the process afterwards, which was a bit frustrating for me, so I'd like to be able to work on that before the Olympics.
-First of all, it's important to land the first air well.
-I do a cork on the first air, and I need to land it well.
-Right now, there have been a few times where I struggled to get it in right before the first air and it just flew away, so I think if I can get on the board well and fly it through, the process after the first air will naturally go well.
+— In this season's World Cup, I often had trouble with my first air and the subsequent execution, which was a bit frustrating for me, so I hope to get that right before the Olympics.
+I really need to get the first air right, I do a cork in the first air, and I need to execute it properly.
+There have been several times when I haven't been able to get into position properly before the first air and have just flown off, so I think if I can get on the board properly and complete the jump, the execution after the first air will naturally go well.

 ❖ Support Team JAPAN!